-Excellence (50% / 1) Impact (30% / 2) Quality of Applicant (20% / 3) Scientific merits of the Problem significance; Expected Academic qualifications and proposed research: clear, academic contributions; achievements in relation to convincing and compelling; Expected contributions to their stage of career; Thoroughness: definition of practice and the society at Demonstrated relevant the problem, review of state of large; enhancing the potential research experience; level of the art, and proposed and future career prospects of independence; and Publication solutions; Novelty and the applicant; Aligning track record.
-Applicants who originality; Feasibility: practices with the principles have taken career breaks, such scientific, technological, fit to and priorities of the partner as due to e.g. maternity, available infrastructure, organisations in research and paternity or parental leave, project timeline, research innovation; Quality of the compulsory military service or design and deliverables, proposed measures to exploit intersectoral mobility where associated risks; and disseminate the results; the time for research has been Appropriateness of additional Quality of the proposed limited, will not be adversely resources (if requested); measures to communicate the impacted as long as they have Ethical issues: compliance with results to different target disclosed them in their UOC ethical practices when audiences application. dealing with safety and security, use of animals and human subjects, environment, embargos and sanctions. weighting applied to criteria / priority applied in case of ex aequo
+Excellence (50% / 1) Impact (30% / 2) Quality of Applicant (20% / 3) Scientific merits of the proposed Problem significance; Expected Academic qualifications and research: clear, convincing and academic contributions; achievements in relation to their compelling; Thoroughness: Expected contribution to practice stage of career; Demonstrated definition of the problem, review and the society at large; relevant research experience; of state of the art, and proposed enhancing the potential and level of independence; and solutions; Novelty and future career prospects of the Publication track record. originality; Feasibility: scientific, applicant; Aligning practices with Applicants who have taken technological, fit to available the principles and priorities of career breaks, such as due to e.g. infrastructure, project timeline, the partner organisations in maternity, paternity or parental research design and deliverables, research and innovation; Quality leave, compulsory military associated risks; Appropriateness of the proposed measures to service or intersectoral mobility of additional resources (if exploit and disseminate the where the time for research has requested); Ethical issues: results; Quality of the proposed been limited, will not be compliance with UOC ethical measures to communicate the adversely impacted as long as practices when dealing with results to different target they have disclosed them in their safety and security, use of audiences. application. animals and human subjects, environment, embargos and sanctions. weighting applied to criteria / pr iority applied in case of ex aequo